gallendes/ser494_23fc_project/README.md

 ```5.1. project_proposal_initial.md```

 - Title: Analyzing Global Trends in Renewable Energy Adoption
-- Purpose: This document outlines the research problem, key research questions, and
+- Purpose: This document outlines the research problem, key research questions, and intellectual merit of the study.
+It
-intellectual merit of the study.
-It defines the project scope and lists potential data sources, such as IRENA, the World Bank, and the EPI report.
+defines the project scope and lists potential data sources, such as IRENA, the World Bank, and the EPI report.

 ```5.2. project_proposal_revised.md```

 - Title: Revised Project Proposal: Analyzing Global Trends in Renewable Energy Adoption
 - Purpose: This updated version refines the research questions, methodology, and scope based on initial findings and feedback.
 It provides a clearer framework for data analysis and expected outcomes.

 ```5.3. project_exploration.md```

 - Title: Exploratory Data Munging and Visualization
-- Purpose: Describes initial exploratory data analysis, including dataset descriptions, metadata, and preliminary interpretations of trends in renewable energy adoption.
+- Purpose: Describes initial exploratory data analysis, including dataset descriptions and preliminary
+interpretations of trends in renewable energy adoption.
 It provides key insights into data integrity, field meanings, and early patterns observed.

 ```5.4. project_ml_experimentation.md```

 - Title: Machine Learning Experimentation
 - Purpose: Documents the various machine learning models tested on the dataset, including preprocessing steps, feature selection, and hyperparameter tuning.
 It outlines model performance comparisons and initial insights.

 ```5.5. project_ml_evaluation.md```

 - Title: Machine Learning Evaluation and Results
-- Purpose: Summarizes the performance of the final machine learning model, including validation metrics, error analysis, and interpretation of results.
+- Purpose: Summarizes the performance of the final machine learning model, including validation metrics, error
+analysis, and interpretation of results.
 It discusses the significance of the findings and potential improvements.